robertu94/SPERR/index.md

 ## Command Line Utilities <a name="command-line-utilities"></a>

-Upon a successful build, the following command line utilities are generated.
+Upon a successful build, the following command line utilities are generated in the `bin` directory.
 Each utility program contains a set of parameters, and the best way to reference each parameter is to look at the help page of each utility program, e.g., `compressor_3d -h` or `compressor_3d --help`.